 How to choose the right one to increase the satisfaction of your customers and employees?

 IBM claims that 80% of routine cases reported to Customer Service can be handled by a bot.
-In other words, implementation of a bot can reduce maintenance costs of the department by up to 30%!
+In other words, the implementation of a bot can reduce the maintenance costs of the department by up to 30%!